USAJOBS/help-center/how-to/application/status.md

 ## What if I don’t see the link to track the application?
 If you don't see the **Track this application** link, [contact the agency point of contact on the job announcement](../agency/contact/).

-An "application status" is only available if you submit your resume through USAJOBS using the **Apply** button.
+An application status is only available if you submit your resume through USAJOBS using the **Apply** button.
 We can't track your application if you submitted it to an agency website or any other method such as fax, email, or mail.

 ## What is a job status?